 If you already have TWRP installed on the OnePlus 3 smartphone, then you can just install the latest version of TWRP directly from the custom recovery itself by uploading it there.
 Achieving that would go as follows: download the TWRP to your computer, connect your device to the computer using the USB cable, transfer the TWRP file to the internal storage folder, disconnect the device from the computer and then boot it up into the Recovery mode where you would then flash the file.

-For everyone else who hasn’t yet installed TWRP on the Google Pixel XL smartphone before now, you’ll need to do as follows:
+For everyone else who hasn’t yet installed TWRP on the OnePlus 3 smartphone before now, you’ll need to do as follows:

-1. Make sure you’ve installed the universal ADB drivers on the computer (link above).
+1. Install the universal ADB drivers on the computer from the download link.
 That will make it possible for you to use adb commands as well as the OnePlus 3 smartphone.
-If you can’t get the OnePlus 3 smartphone connected to the computer, then you can also download the OnePlus USB drivers instead so the computer has both the ADB drivers and OnePlus drivers installed . . . you then can’t go wrong.
+If you can’t get the OnePlus 3 smartphone connected to the computer, then you can also download the OnePlus USB drivers instead so the computer has both the ADB drivers and OnePlus drivers installed.

 4. Pick up the OnePlus 3 smartphone and navigate to the Settings > About and tap your finger over the build number at least seven times so that the Developer Options menu becomes unlocked.
 Then go back to the Settings, enter the Developer Options menu and then enable the USB debugging mode.